Some of the methods discussed in this article are dangerous or even deadly. You attempt them at your own risk.

 For instance, you could punch a small hole in the lid of a paint can, load it up with sticks, and toss the whole thing on a low fire for an hour or two.

 Making Potassium Nitrate

 Potassium nitrate, or saltpeter, is a little bit more complicated to make.
 Of course, you can stock up on it perfectly legally.
-But in order to make it at home, you’re going to have to learn a little bit of chemistry.
+But to make it at home, you’re going to have to learn a little bit of chemistry.

-If you’re really dedicated, you can make potassium nitrate by peeing in a bowl full of wood ash and dirt.
+If you’re really dedicated, you can make potassium nitrate by peeing in a bowl full of wood, ash, and dirt.

 Yeah, you read that right!